PSTRXION/Mountain-DDOS/README.md

 ### Kötüye Kullanım Yasağı:
 Bu araç bir "saldırı silahı" değil, bir "analiz aracıdır".
 Kamu hizmetlerine, eğitim kurumlarına, sağlık sistemlerine veya herhangi bir şahsi/ticari platforma yönelik saldırı amaçlı kullanımı kesinlikle desteklenmemekte ve önerilmemektedir.

+# Mountain-DDOS - ENGLISH (TÜRKÇE İÇİN YUKARI KAYDIRIN)
+### Any individual who downloads, installs, or uses this software is deemed to have read, understood, and accepted the following terms:

+### Use for Educational and Testing Purposes:
+Mountain DDOS has been developed solely for the purposes of ethical hacking, cybersecurity research, and testing on networks that you own or for which you have explicit written permission.

+### Legal Liability:
+The use of this tool against unauthorized systems (denial-of-service attacks) constitutes a cybercrime in many countries, punishable by severe prison sentences and monetary damages.
+The user is obligated to comply with all applicable local and international laws regarding the use of this tool.

+### Disclaimer:
+The software developers cannot be held liable in any way for the misuse of the “Mountain DDOS” tool, resulting data loss, hardware damage, or any legal proceedings that may arise.
+All liability rests entirely with the end-user.

+### Prohibition of Misuse:
+This tool is not an “attack weapon” but an “analysis tool.”
+Its use for the purpose of attacking public services, educational institutions, healthcare systems, or any personal/commercial platform is strictly prohibited and not recommended.

+Translated with DeepL.com (free version)